Certificate in Holocaust Education: August – September

 - Specialist skills to develop interdisciplinary learning

-One signed hard copy and one electronic copy should be forwarded to the HETI office by Thursday, 30 June 2016.
+One signed hard copy and one electronic copy should be forwarded to the HETI office prior to the commencement of module one in August.

 Please note this programme may qualify for the Teacher Fee Refund Scheme.